wpXtreme/wpdk/index.md

 Why using this complexity?
 For `WPDKView` class, to encapsulate specialized behaviours *that can be reusable anywhere*, simply creating a new instance of the specialized `WPDKView` class that implements them.
 For `WPDKViewController` class, to centralize handling of low-level *HTML* into the whole work area of WordPress Administration Screen; you don't need to create everytime by hand all the `<div></div>` parts of your *HTML* view into the work area: simply set your own specific *HTML* content overriding `display` method, and then call it, if necessary.

-To see how all this theory turns to action, go to [WPDK How-To](@ref page_howto) and get the source code that use this model.
+To see how all this theory turns to action, go to [WPDK How-To](@ref page_howto) and get the source code that use this pattern.

 @page page_install Installing WPDK in your WordPress environment